 As a State employee, you must become a member of MainePERS.
-You will contribute to your MainePERS pension instead of Social Security.
 There is an exception for elected officials and officials appointed for a fixed term, for whom membership is optional.
 When appointed or elected, you make a one-time, irrevocable election whether to participate in MainePERS.
 Your election applies to all current and future optional membership positions with the State of Maine, including those in the Legislative and Judicial branches of government.

 As a member, you contribute a percentage of your earnings to MainePERS, and these contributions earn interest at a rate set by MainePERS Board of Trustees.
 The percentage you contribute depends on which membership category applies to you.
 State employees covered by the regular plan contribute 7.65% of their gross earnable compensation.
-For those covered under special retirement plans, refer to the tables beginning on page 23.
+For those covered under special retirement plans, refer to the tables beginning on page 22.